 Any list of casting tips will say the same thing: callbacks.
 There are several reasons to hold callbacks after you have narrowed down the prospective talent for your project.

 The most important reason to hold callbacks is chemistry.

 Chemistry is that unmistakable quality that everyone has when working together.
 This is something that cannot be forced or faked.
 It’s something indescribable, you know when you see it.

 Even the most beautiful and friendly of talent can’t fool the camera when it comes to this.

 Chemistry is either there or it isn’t.
 Your talent doesn’t have to be best friends, they don’t even have to like each other.

 What your talent needs is that certain magnetism that is inescapable.
 It may be in a smile or nod or knowing glance at the end of the read.
 It may be body language, but the camera will see it instantly.
 So will you.

 Hold callbacks and match the actors with their prospective counterparts or screen partners.
 When reviewing the tapes later you will know which fit is perfect.

 How to conduct an effective table read

-Now that you have your stars, let's put their chemistry to the test.
+After all these casting tips, it's time to move the process along.
+With your stars in place, let's put their chemistry to the test.
 Your first order of business will be the table read for your project.